What is Achalasia?

 It is the most severe and rare complication of achalasia cardia.
 Due to the sudden regurgitation process, the gastric contents from the stomach enter the lungs, leading to bronchopneumonia.
 In this complication, the patient may feel a choking sensation, sudden breathlessness, vomiting, and respiratory distress.

-The long-term immobility of the esophagus causes the weakening of the lower esophageal sphincter that lead to frequent regurgitation of the food contents to the mouth that causes acid reflux.
+The long-term immobility of the oesophagus causes the weakening of the lower oesophageal sphincter that lead to frequent regurgitation of the food contents to the mouth that causes acid reflux.
 The patient may present with epigastric pain, fullness after meals, water brash and indigestion.

 There is a constant collection of food and gastric contents in the oesophagus that can irritate the mucosal lining which causes the inflammation of the oesophagus known as esophagitis.
 There is a fungal infection in the oesophagus.